NatalieClark2021/IoT-Lab/README.md

     2. pip install Flask-Cors
     3. pip install requests
     4. pip install mysql.connector

+5. Go to the Arduino docs and donwload the CLI tool https://docs.arduino.cc/arduino-cli/installation/
-5. These should cover the dependencies, if not, they are listed as imports at the top and should be simple to include
+6. These should cover the dependencies, if not, they are listed as imports at the top and should be simple to include
-6. To run the server, in the terminal, run 'python serverSide.py'
+7. To run the server, in the terminal, run 'python serverSide.py'
-7. Option: set up testing with Pytest
+8. Option: set up testing with Pytest
-8. in the terminal run 'pip install -U pytest'
+9. in the terminal run 'pip install -U pytest'
-9. to run the tests in the terminal run 'pytest sample_test.py'
+10. to run the tests in the terminal run 'pytest sample_test.py'

 Steps to setup database
+Step 1: Download MySQL workbench for the database
+Step 2: Set up a host
+Step 3: Create the table
+CREATE TABLE devices ( DeviceID INT PRIMARY KEY, DeviceName VARCHAR(255), DeviceIP VARCHAR(255), DeviceDescription VARCHAR(255), created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP );
+Step  4: input the information into the table

 Steps to setup network
 1. Acquire a wireless router.